open-policy-agent/opa/CONTRIBUTING.md

 ## Code Contributions

-If are contributing code, please consider the following:
+If you are contributing code, please consider the following:

 - Most changes should be accompanied with tests.
 - Commit messages should explain *why* the changes were made and should probably look like this: